[by Harold Pinter, from “Landscape: And, Silence,”] - aroundmesitsthenight.tumblr.com was mine

 Franz Kafka, from a diary entry dated October 27th 1911, featured in 'Diaries'. (translated by Joseph Kresh)

-— Gerald Durrell, from ‘My Family and Other Animals’, originally published in 1956.
+— Gerald Durrell, from ‘My Family and Other Animals’, first published in 1956.

 “‘Time was’, he said casually, 'when you were not bored either by me or by my conversation’.
 'You flatter yourself’.”